PopovEvgeniy/SWGF/readme.txt

 The project description.

 Simple Windows Game Framework is an ultra-fast 2D game engine for Windows XP or higher.
-It uses OPENGL for rendering.
+It uses OpenGL for rendering.

 The license.